wnm3/webrtcsvr/README.md

 stereo bytes, and the approach used with the AudioFifo to retrieve content to return in the MediaStreamTrack-based track's recv call***.

+You can open the playback.wav in Quicktime or other media player to hear how the output should sound.

+## Trace Data ##

+A ./logs/webrtcsvr.log file will be created, tracing various stages of execution.
+The first part shows the loading of the data from a wav file into events pushed through a queue and then assembled into a shared_bytearray.
+That shared_bytearray is used by a callback to retrieve data and form AudioFrames that are pushed through an AudioFifo to be popped and returned by the audio_output_track's recv() call.
+Look for the "Sending" messages to see the frames being returned by the recv() method.

-I have added four data capture points, writing bytes to files at each stage of
+In addition to the ./logs/webrtcsvr.log file, I have added four data capture points, writing bytes to files at each stage of transformation:
-transformation:

 1. The bytes read from the wav file (tmp_01_rawaudio_24_\<timestamp\>)
 2. The mono AudioFrame converted to bytes (tmp_02_monoframe_24_\<timestamp\>)